-Elective courses in years three and four are to be chosen from Electives Lists A, and B, and by consulting suggested Streams and prerequisite paths.
+Elective courses in years three and four are to be chosen from Electives Lists A and B shown below (under Fourth Year), and by consulting suggested Streams and prerequisite paths.
 Your complete degree program must:

-- Exceed the minimum Accreditation Units (AU) set by ECE in each CEAB category.
+- Satisfy the minimum Accreditation Units (AU) set by ECE in each CEAB category.

 - Have at least 5 four-hundred level elective courses.

-- Have at least 4 courses from Electives Lists A, B and C that satisfy the Department criteria for qualified accreditation units in the categories of engineering science and engineering design.
+- Have at least 3 courses from Electives Lists A and B that satisfy the Department criteria for qualified accreditation units in the categories of engineering science and engineering design.

 - Have at least 3 courses from Elective List B.

-- Counting required core courses, plus elective courses chosen for second, third and fourth years, result in a total of no fewer than 157.5 credits for those years.
+- Counting required core courses and elective courses in all four years, result in a total of no fewer than 157.5 credits for the complete program.

 Available combinations of elective courses are subject to timetabling constraints.